The top potting mix solutions for different herb types

 - Potted Herb Care: Watering, Feeding, and Pruning Without Guesswork

-- Common Problems With Potted Herbs: How to Diagnose Yellow Leaves, Wilting, and Weak Growth
+- Common Potted Herb Problems: Yellow Leaves, Wilting, and Weak Growth

-- Best Containers for Herbs: Pot Size, Drainage, and Material Guide
+- Best Containers for Herbs: Drainage, Pot Size, and Materials That Work

 - Small-Space Herb Gardening: Start Here for Apartments, Balconies, and Indoor Setups